VangLung/sd_card_spi_driver/README.md

 STM32 SD Card Project

-This STM32 project demonstrates how to interface an SD card using the SDIO peripheral and FatFs file system on the STM32F412ZG.
+This STM32 project demonstrates how to interface an SD card using the SPI peripheral and FatFs file system on the STM32F412ZG.
 It includes basic read/write operations and file handling (create, write, read .txt files) using the HAL library.

 Configured and built with STM32CubeIDE, using HAL drivers and FatFs middleware.